grammers/ros-arrowhead-f-adapter/README.md

 you desire for the connection.

 Implementation in other languages should be as easy (these is not tested).
-ROS all sow supports python sow all that is needed is a python arrowhead framework library.
+ROS also supports python sow all that is needed is a python arrowhead framework library.